 Schottenhamel began in 1867 as a single small shed behind the King’s marquee.
-Hardly 50 people could fit inside Michael Schottenhamel’s new Oktoberfest restaurant at that time.
+At that time, hardly 50 people could fit inside Michael Schottenhamel’s then new Oktoberfest restaurant.
 Today, the Schottenhamel tent and beer garden is the largest in Wiesn with a capacity for 10,000 people (6,000 inside and 4,000 outside)!

-More importantly, Schottenhamel is the most important tent at Oktoberfest.
+Schottenhamel is the most important tent at Oktoberfest.
 This is where Oktoberfest is officially declared open each year with the Oktoberfest tapping of the barrel tradition.
-At 12 noon sharp on the opening day, the first keg is tapped by the Mayor of Munich to the famous cry of O’zapft is!
+At 12 noon sharp, the first keg is tapped by the Mayor of Munich to the famous cry of O’zapft is!
 Only then can the other tents begin to serve beer.
 You cannot get more traditional than this!

 The Hofbräu Tent

 After Schottenhamel, the Hofbräu Tent is the second largest at the Oktoberfest and can accommodate about 9,920 people (6,898 inside and 3,022 outside).
 This includes the 1,000 standing places in front of the music stage – the only one of its kind on the Oktoberfest grounds.
 It seems that Americans and Australians feel especially happy here – this sounds a bit ominous!

 Without fail, Hofbräu decorates its tent ceiling every year with twelve hundredweights of hop vines from the Holledau region.
-The decorations are beer-themed of course and its worthwhile paying a visit just to see this.
-Tuesday is family day at the Hofbräu Tent and 600 seats are reserved for parents and their children from 11:00 to 15:00.
+The decorations are beer-themed of course.
+It’s worthwhile paying a visit just to see the decoration.
+Tuesday is family day at the Hofbräu Tent.
+Some 600 seats are reserved for parents and their children from 11:00 to 15:00.

 The Augustiner Tent

 Apart from friendly service, the Augustiner-Bräu of Munich has another special treat.
-The brewery makes a special Oktoberfest beer which is served only during this Munich beer fest and only from traditional wooden barrels.
+The brewery makes a special Oktoberfest beer which is served only during this Munich beer fest from traditional wooden barrels.
 The Augustiner-Bräu beer tent seats 6,000 people inside and 2,500 people outside.
+Tuesday is kids day.

 If you like ox meat, Ochsenbraterei is the tent for you.
-What began as a ‘mechanical ox rotisserie’ run by the butcher Johann Rössler is now one of the biggest tents on the Theresienwiese.
-Today, the oxen are roasted whole on a modern spit but taste as good as they did back then … and I’ll just take their word for it!
+What began as a ‘mechanical ox rotisserie’ run by the butcher Johann Rössler is now one of the biggest food tents on the Theresienwiese.
+Today, the oxen are roasted whole on a modern spit.
+They claim that they taste as good as they did back then … and I’ll just take their word for it!
 Ochsenbraterei also offers authentic oompah Oktoberfest music to go with the food and drink.